LRL Home - Legislation - State Budget

 - Shows yearly expenditure totals from 1978 to the present by object and the percent change from the previous year.

 - Texas Net Revenue by Source

 - Shows yearly net revenue from 1978 to the present by revenue source.

 - Budget 101: A guide to the budget process in Texas (Senate Research Center, January 2013)

 - Detailed primer on the budget-writing process in Texas.
 Includes descriptions of the legislative budgeting process, as well as the activities of other state offices and agencies, and provides a useful glossary of terms.

-- Overview of the budget-writing process in Texas.
-Includes links for budget and expenditure search tools, as well as budget, financial and economic reports produced by the Texas Comptroller.
+- Includes links for budget and expenditure search tools, as well as budget, financial and economic reports produced by the Texas Comptroller.

 - Writing the state budget: 83rd Legislature (House Research Organization)